henn/qubes-app-split-ssh/README.md

 	- Maybe do the above using qvm-service or qubesdb

 - To address the security note above, we could use `ssh-add -c` instead of just `ssh-add`, though this would mean the user would have to click "yes" twice per access in the normal case, causing fatigue/accustomization to clicking yes too much.

+- Another way to address the above would be to introduce an SSH Agent proxy that only allowed one request per connection. (idea from @marmarek)